Dark Matter as dark dwarfs and other macroscopic objects: multiverse relics?: The post-transition pockets phase

 On the other hand, dark dwarfs can be stable DM candidates even if lighter than $M_{\rm evap} $.
 Indeed, the TOV equation implies the Buchdahl bound $R \ge \frac{9}{4} G{\cal M} > R_{\rm Sch}$, saturated for a constant density $\rho(r)$.
 It implies that a finite distribution of mass, like a dark dwarf, qualitatively differs from a black hole.
 Even if small compact objects emit some precursor of Hawking radiation (see~\cite{1801.03918,1802.09107}), it is negligible.
 Furthermore, non-renormalizable operators that induce decays of dark quarks must be suppressed enough.
 This automatically happens at larger $N$~\cite{2007.12663,2012.12087}, that also makes baryon formation more difficult.

 As an aside comment, let us assume that only black holes are formed, that later evaporate.
 Even in this worst-case scenario, something interesting happened: the physics discussed in this paper provides a cosmological mechanism by which the relic DM abundance can be reduced, despite that DM particle number is conserved.
+Furthermore, we estimate one possible signal: two DM dark dwarfs that collide with cross section $\sigma v \sim (G M)^2/v$ forming a BH that evaporates into SM particles.
+The resulting energy flux in SM particles received at Earth, $dE/dt\, dS \sim \sigma v r_\odot M (\rho_{\rm DM}/M)^2\sim (M/10^{10}\,{\rm g}) \eV/{\rm Gyr\, km}^2$, is negligibly small in the Milky Way ($r_\odot\sim 10\,{\rm kpc}$, $v \sim 10^{-3}$).

 In summary, fig.\fig{DwarfMR} shows the minimal dark quark mass $m$ that leads to gravitational collapse as a function of $\Lambda \approx T_{\rm cr}$ and of $r$, the energy fraction in the dark sector.
 The shaded regions are excluded because $m$ is super-Planckian or because dark glue-balls over-close the Universe, if assumed to be stable.
 A wide region of parameter space is open and, as we now show, unaffected by dark baryon formation.